Advocating for support

 In addition to trying out exercises from our 10-Minute Library Advocate series, you can take our library advocate personality test to see which roles suit you best, or which ones you may want to develop.

-Try out our advocacy capacities grids, which provide a way to assess where you stand as a team and identify areas where you may wish to concentrate on in the future.
+Try out our advocacy capacities grids (for public and political, and internal advocacy), which provide a way to assess where you stand as a team and identify areas where you may wish to concentrate on in the future.

 You can also use the results of the library advocate personality test to think about who may be able to take on roles, or where you need to recruit others.